CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Experiment

 In addition to the supervised fine-tuning (SFT) paradigm, in-context learning has gained popularity.
-We chose four LLMs, ChatGLM, LLaMA2-7B, LLaMA2-13B, and GPT-3, for experimentation in the zero-shot and one-shot settings.
-Given the rigorous demands of in-context learning, the QLFR was tested solely on the GPT-3.
+Four LLMs, ChatGLM, LLaMA2-7B, LLaMA2-13B, and GPT-3 were selected for experimentation under the zero-shot and one-shot settings.
+Given the rigorous demands of in-context learning, the SSE-CoT was tested solely on the GPT-3.
 We manually selected a sample from each category in a one-shot setting and constructed the SSE-CoT as the context.
 Specific examples of the input formats are provided in Appendix \ref{appendixB}.
-The experimental results are presented in Figure \ref{fig5}.
+The experimental results are illustrated in Fig \ref{fig5}.

-\textbf{Zero-shot setting.} In the analysis across the three datasets under a zero-shot setting, the in-context learning abilities of the four models were ranked as follows: GPT-3 outperformed LLaMA2-13B, which, in turn, surpassed both ChatGLM and LLaMA2-7B.
-This hierarchy is attributable to in-context learning aptitude inherent in larger models, with increased parameters correlating with enhanced performance.
-Applying our QLFR method to GPT-3 resulted in performance gains across the board.
-For instance, the ACC on the Ohsumed dataset improved from 51.6\% to 52.9\%.
+\textbf{Zero-shot setting.} In the zero-shot setting analysis conducted across three datasets, the in-context learning abilities of the four models were ranked as follows: GPT-3 outperformed LLaMA2-13B, which, in turn, surpassed both ChatGLM and LLaMA2-7B.
+This hierarchy can be attributable to in-context learning capabilities inherent in larger models, with increased parameters correlating with enhanced performance.
+Applying our SSE-CoT method to GPT-3 resulted in performance gains across the board.
+For instance, the ACC on the Ohsumed dataset increased from 51.6\% to 52.9\%.
 These findings indicate that our approach is not limited to the SFT but is also applicable to the context learning paradigm.

 \textbf{One-shot setting.} In the one-shot setting, the findings regarding the model performance were consistent with those observed in the zero-shot setting.
 Furthermore, our method achieved improvements across all datasets.